duckdb/duckdb-web/_posts/2024-06-20-cli-data-processing-using-duckdb-as-a-unix-tool.md

 #### DuckDB: `read_json`

 In DuckDB, we use the [`read_json` function]({% link docs/data/json/overview.md %}), invoking it with the remote HTTPS endpoint's URL.
+The schema of the JSON file is detected automatically, so we can simply use `SELECT` to return the required field.

 ```plsql
 SELECT stargazers_count